- The Senate releases Demetrios, son of King Philippos of Macedonia, and cancels the king’s obligation to pay an annual tribute;

 Then an Aetolian delegation was admitted to the Senate.
 The senators were not inclined to show any mercy and made the envoys choose between an unconditional surrender (deditio) or a fine of 1.000 talents.
 The first option was clearly unacceptable, as the senators refused to tell the Aetolians how they would be treated after the surrender.
 The second option amounted to extortion and was unacceptable too.
 No peace was made therefore, the war between Rome and the Aetolian League would continue.

 Envoys from the King and Queen of Egypt were also received by the senators.
 They congratulated the Romans on their victories over King Antiochos and encouraged them to cross over to Asia Minor to finish the war there.
-The envoys’ words were a bit ironic, as Queen Kleopatra was actually Antiochos’ daughter and her husband King Ptolemaios V therefore his son-in-law.
+The envoys’ words were a bit ironic, as Queen Cleopatra was actually Antiochos’ daughter and her husband King Ptolemaios V therefore his son-in-law.
 But Egypt was a firm Roman ally.

 Italy and Spain

 Scipio Africanus had good reason to be proud this year.
 His younger brother Lucius Cornelius Scipio and his good friend Gaius Laelius had been elected consul.
 It was decided that the issue of the provinces would not be decided by lot, but by a debate in the Senate.
-Both consuls were eager to be sent to Asia to fight Antiochos, but when Scipio Africanus promised that he would accompany his brother as a legate if Greece was granted to Lucius, the issue was quickly decided.
+Both consuls were eager to be sent to Asia to fight Antiochos, but when Scipio Africanus promised that he would accompany his brother as a legate if the war against the Seleucid king was granted to Lucius, the issue was quickly decided.
 Laelius would stay behind in Italy and would see little action.
 He spent most of his time repopulating the Latin colonies of Placentia and Cremona, which were still struggling deep inside hostile territory.
 6.000 families were recruited and moved to the north.
 Laelius also proposed to found two new Latin colonies in the territory that had been taken from the defeated Boii the previous year.
 One of these would be founded the next year and would become a famous city: Bononia, present-day Bologna.

 Laelius presided over the consular elections of this year as well.
 In the first round, only Marcus Fulvius Nobilior managed to win an absolute majority of the 197 centuriae.
 In the second round, the comitia centuriata elected Gnaeus Manlius Vulso as Nobilior’s colleague for the next year.

 Manius Acilius Glabrio, the victor of Thermopylae, returned to Rome at the end of this year and asked the Senate for a triumph.
 He had sent ahead 43 important Aetolian prisoners, among them Damokritos, the Aetolian who had dared to insult Titus Quinctius Flamininus.
-These men were thrown into the Lautumiae, a dungeon in a former stone quarry on the Capitol Hill.
+These men were thrown into the Lautumiae, a dungeon in a former stone quarry on the Capitoline Hill.
 The Senate decided to grant Glabrio’s request for a triumph, but Damokritos managed to escape before he could be paraded in the ceremony.
-The prison guards caught up with him on the banks of the Tiber, the very same banks where Damokritos had wanted to present to Flamininus a copy of the Aetolian invitation to King Antiochos to liberate Greece.
+The prison guards caught up with him on the banks of the Tiber, the very same banks where Damokritos had wanted to present Flamininus with a copy of the Aetolian invitation to King Antiochos to liberate Greece.
 Here the Aetolian killed himself.
 Glabrio presumably did not shed any tears over Damokritos’ absence.
 His triumph was spectacular anyway, but it would get him into trouble the next year.

 Quintus Minucius Thermus had also returned to Rome from his campaigns against the Ligurians.
 He too pressed for a triumph, claiming that he had fully pacified the tribes.
 Thermus, however, faced staunch opposition from Marcus Porcius Cato.
 Cato, now in his mid-forties, was an excellent orator.
 In his speech De falsis pugnis, he argued that the proconsul had simply made up battles and victories.
 In another speech, Thermus was accused of having summarily executed Roman allies.
 Cato’s opposition proved to be very effective.
 The proconsul was denied a triumph.